OpsEng1/Argocd_K8s_Test/README.md

-# Testing a Kubernetes Deployment on ArgoCD
+# Testing SelfHeal on a Kubernetes Deployment using ArgoCD

 This is a simple repo to test the Kubernetes repo section on ArgoCD